-- Dimensional check and conformity of the pipe spigot OD and ovality - The pipe dimension within the fusion zone shall conform to Table 3 (min allowable pipe diameter after peeling) - That the input power supply to the electrofusion control unit is stable without disruption, and no error messages are reported on the display panel - That the heat fusion parameters are correct. - The pipe to fitting alignment is correct with no visible plastic extruded out - from the fitting.
+- Dimensional check and conformity of the pipe spigot OD and ovality - The pipe dimension within the fusion zone shall conform to Table 3 (min allowable pipe diameter after peeling). - The input power supply to the electrofusion control unit is stable without disruption, particularly electrical generators, and no error messages are reported on the display panel.
+Do not connect additional devices to the electrical generator during electrofusion welding. - Ensure electrical generators have sufficient power output for the respective fitting diameter.
+Typically, generators with a minimum power output of 5kVa are required for most electrofusion fittings, however, refer to the fitting manufacturer for further details about the necessary power requirements. - That the heat fusion parameters are correct. - The pipe to fitting alignment is correct with no visible plastic extruded out from the fitting.

-MAINTENANCE, SERVICING AND CALIBRATION
+4. MAINTENANCE, SERVICING AND CALIBRATION